Time for an ERP upgrade? A guide to replacing your legacy ERP system

 - If your system is truly a legacy ERP with dwindling support from the vendor, or a shrinking pool of technical support, knowledgeable programmers and analysts will undoubtedly become more expensive and harder to find as the system becomes more outdated and unreliable.

-These are the kinds of problems that can evolve slowly and go unrecognized for a long time.
+These are the kinds of problems that can evolve slowly and go unrecognised for a long time.
 Then, suddenly, it becomes clear that the system’s shortcomings are causing serious business problems – and something needs to be done.

 How much do you spend on ERP?